jtemporal/jtemporal.github.io/_books/en/gitmicrobook.md

 #### Is there a hard copy of this microbook?

 Not yet!
-This book will be offered 100% digitally at the moment.
+This book is offered 100% digitally at the moment.

 #### What if I have other questions or comments?